sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 Now that Holly Dickson has built her first Power App and has used it to successfully manage data in Adatum’s new Service Request Ticketing system, she wants to spend more time familiarizing herself with the contents of Power Apps Studio.
 In your role as Holly, you will use this task to review Power Apps Studio so that you can learn how the app works and view all the details behind each component.

-1. You should still be logged into **VM-Deployment-ID**, if not, then do so now.
+1. You should still be logged into **LON-DC1-ID**, if not, then do so now.

 1. In you Microsoft Edge browser, the **Service Request Ticketing app** tab should still be open from the prior task; if not, repeat the steps from the prior task to create a new app using the **Service Desk Requests** list in SharePoint as your data source.
 Once you reach the point of previewing the app, then stop and move on to the next step in this task.